 Yes, kratom will increase the chance of overdose from heroin if the two are used together.
-Combining kratom and heroin is not considered safe unless under the direct guidance of a doctor.
+Combining kratom and heroin is not considered safe unless it’s under the direct guidance of a doctor.

 The same applies when combining kratom with any opioid medications.

-Both are opioid receptor agonists; in fact, kratom’s opioid-like abilities are the main reason the FDA is concerned about it.
+Both substances are opioid receptor agonists; in fact, kratom’s opioid-like abilities are the main reason the FDA is concerned about it.